abcd5251/PawX-api/WEBSOCKET.md

 4. **Memory Management**: Clean up old messages to prevent memory leaks
 5. **Error Logging**: Log all errors and connection issues for debugging
 6. **Heartbeat**: Implement ping/pong to detect dead connections
+7. **Handle Both Message Types** (API users): The `user-update` arrives first (fast), then `user-full-tweet` arrives with complete context.
+Design your UI to handle both:
+   - Show tweet immediately from `user-update`
+   - Enhance with context when `user-full-tweet` arrives

 ## Troubleshooting